 The BLS states that the median salary for paralegals in the U.S. is $51,750 per year with the average paralegal salary in Kentucky at $44,650.
 The gap in the national versus state pay is somewhat significant, but the lower average paralegal salary in Kentucky is brought down due to the fact the state has a large rural population.
 Someone who works in Louisville will earn a much higher salary than a paralegal working in a smaller area like Paducah.

-Working for local, state or federal government as a paralegal is always an option for someone who wants solid experience that can land them a higher paying job in the private sector later in their career.
+Working for local, state, or federal government as a paralegal is always an option for someone who wants a solid experience that can land them a higher paying job in the private sector later in their career.
 Another advantage to working for a governing body is stronger job security and steady advancement with experience and time spent in the job.
 Government jobs tend to pay a little less than the private sector, but make up for the lower pay through benefits and job stability.

 A paralegal who wants to work in a fast-paced environment is best served by seeking out employment in the larger metro areas.
 Jobs are more plentiful where populations are larger and there’s a larger variety of positions available.
 A paralegal who’s looking to work in the area of criminal law will have an easier time finding gainful and well-compensated employment in a metropolitan area with a large population as opposed to a more rural area of the state.